barbravel93/Apuntes-Machine-Learning/README.md

 ### 5 Decision Trees
 «Accuracy classification score computes subset accuracy: the set of labels predicted for a sample must exactly match the corresponding set of labels in y_true.
 In multilabel classification, the function returns the subset accuracy.
 If the entire set of predicted labels for a sample strictly match with the true set of labels, then the subset accuracy is 1.0; otherwise it is 0.0.»

+### 7 Logistic Regression
+«Let's build our model using LogisticRegression from the Scikit-learn package.
+This function implements logistic regression and can use different numerical optimizers to find parameters, including ‘newton-cg’, ‘lbfgs’, ‘liblinear’, ‘sag’, ‘saga’ solvers.
+You can find extensive information about the pros and cons of these optimizers if you search it in the internet.
+The version of Logistic Regression in Scikit-learn, support regularization.
+Regularization is a technique used to solve the overfitting problem of machine learning models.
+C parameter indicates inverse of regularization strength which must be a positive float.
+Smaller values specify stronger regularization.»